Killpower: Fictional character biography

-Killpower plays an important role in the 'Mys-Tech Wars' though only his partner remembers the incident.
+Killpower works as an operative of Gena-Sys until he encounters Motormouth, who teaches him that killing is wrong.
+When Motormouth is shot in the throat, Julius heals her with technology, giving her a sonic scream and integrating her MOPED device into her body.
+Motormouth and Killpower become traveling partners and adventurers.

-Later, Killpower, Death's Head, Dark Angel, the Incredible Hulk, and other heroes are kidnapped to take part in brutal gladiatorial games.
-They continue on far longer than they would because powerful pacifist doctors have been enslaved in order to heal all fighters.
+Killpower, Death's Head, Dark Angel, Hulk, and other heroes are kidnapped to take part in brutal gladiatorial games.
+They continue on far longer than they would because powerful pacifist doctors have been enslaved to heal all fighters.
 Killpower uses his technological skills to help the heroes overthrow the leader of the games and destroy his plans to conquer all reality.
-Killpower perishes in the final battle but the doctors resurrect him.
+Killpower dies in the final battle, but is resurrected by doctors.

-Sometime later, he becomes a reserve agent for MI:13.
-While trying to rescue Faiza Hussain's parents, he is taken hostage by Dracula.
-However, due to his immunity to magic spells (part of why he was on standby to rescue Hussain's family), he is not under Dracula's control and acts as an undercover agent when MI:13 starts their assault.

-When Mys-Tech tried to send all of Britain to Hell, Killpower fought at the Battle of London Bridge and entered Hell to save Harley.
-The other heroes were unable to rescue him and Killpower was left trapped there, terrified and manipulated by Mephisto into believing his friends did not care enough to get him out.
-Years of manipulation turned him into a rage-driven, murderous beast who, at Mephisto's urgings, would lead a demonic invasion on Earth.
-During the battle, Killpower tried to kill Harley in revenge but her sonic scream managed to clear his mind.
-Realising he'd been made into "a bad man", he allowed Britain's super-soldiers to kill him.
+When Mys-Tech tries to send all of Britain to Hell, Killpower participates in a battle at London Bridge and enters Hell to save Motormouth.
+The other heroes are unable to rescue him and Killpower is trapped in Hell, where he is manipulated by Mephisto into believing his friends did not care to rescue him.
+Years of manipulation turn Killpower into a rage-driven, murderous beast who, at Mephisto's urgings, leads a demonic invasion on Earth.
+Killpower tries to kill Motormouth in revenge, but her sonic scream clears his mind.
+Realising he had been made into "a bad man", Killpower allows himself to be killed.

 Other versions

-Days of Future Past

-As detailed in this alternate future, Killpower is one of the few survivors of the anti-Sentinel front, the Resistance Coordination Execution.
-He follows the lead of Nigel Orpington-Smythe, a counterpart of R.C.X.
-Motormouth had been one of the previous victims of a Sentinel attack.
+In the alternate universe of Days of Future Past, Killpower is one of the few survivors of the anti-Sentinel front, the Resistance Coordination Execution.

 Powers and abilities

 Killpower has a combination of human and animal DNA as well as "bio-occult conditioning" provided by Mys-Tech.
 He possesses enhanced strength, speed, stamina, reflexes, senses, and agility.
 He was shown shrugging off the impact of 20 tons of debris.
 He also has an instinctive affinity for all sorts of technology, a "mecha-psychometry" that allows him to use, repair, and rebuild devices that he has never seen before.

-Killpower has received training in various forms of combat and the use of numerous firearms.
+Killpower received training in various forms of combat and the use of numerous firearms.